-- 4. The following is a comprehensive report recommending approval for a rezoning application that will provide the framework for the future approval and implementation of a 57 unit residential draft plan of subdivision on this site in the Hewitt's Secondary Plan area.
-The design of the subdivision is consistent with the Hewitt's Master Plan and as such will facilitate more efficient service delivery and build stronger neighbourhood connectivity, which are cornerstones of the vision in the Hewitt's Secondary Plan (Appendix B: Hewitt's Secondary Plan Land Use Schedule). - 5.
-The overall development plan spans a 4.33 hectare site and has been designed in a comprehensive manner with the adjacent lands to accommodate the proposed 43 single detached lots and 14 townhouse lots at a density of 20 units per net hectare, or 43.23 persons per developable hectare, in the Residential Area designation.
-As such, it is anticipated that this subdivision will become home to approximately 154 residents upon full build-out (Appendix C: Proposed Development Concept).
+- 4. The following is a comprehensive report recommending approval for a rezoning application that will provide the framework for the future approval and implementation of a 570 unit residential draft plan of subdivision on this site in the Hewitt's Secondary Plan area.
+The design of the subdivision is consistent with the Hewitt's Master Plan and as such will facilitate more efficient service delivery and build stronger neighbourhood connectivity, which are cornerstones of the vision in the Hewitt's Secondary Plan (Appendix B: Hewitt's Secondary Plan - Land Use Schedule). - The overall development plan spans a 30.25 hectare site and has been designed in a 5. comprehensive manner with the adjacent lands to accommodate the proposed 457 single detached lots and 113 townhouse lots at a density of 24.5 units per net hectare, or 54.7 persons per developable hectare, in the Residential Area designation.
+As such, it is anticipated that this subdivision will become home to approximately 1,539 residents upon full build-out (Appendix C: Proposed Development Concept).

-- 6. In terms of supporting community infrastructure, this application will also facilitate the eventual transfer of the existing 0.77 hectare Natural Heritage System (NHS) feature into public ownership, as well as provide public access to the NHS via a 0.06 hectare Open Space entrance feature, and one stormwater management block, which is shared with the development to the north (Appendix D: Proposed Draft Plan of Subdivision). - 7.
-When it comes to new streets and sidewalks, approval of this rezoning application will also facilitate the eventual creation of approximately 0.625 lane kilometers of new public streets and 0.73 lane kilometers of new public sidewalks, in a configuration consistent with Appendix E: Proposed Pedestrian Circulation Plan, as well as all required underground servicing infrastructure. - 8.
-With the conclusion of the zoning related technical review and community consultation processes, which included a Neighbourhood Meeting on April 20, 2017 and a Public Meeting on June 26, 2017, there are no outstanding zoning related matters such as the developable area, density, or permitted land uses to resolve.
-As such, this application is being recommended for approval which will facilitate the future approval of the implementing draft plan of subdivision application (D12-427) that is being processed concurrently.
+- 6. In terms of supporting community infrastructure, this application will also facilitate the eventual transfer of the existing 0.167 hectare Natural Heritage System (NHS) feature into public ownership.
+There are also two walkway connections proposed as part of this development that will provide access through the subdivision to the proposed secondary school.
+In addition to this there is a 0.31 hectare Village Square and a 1.8 hectare stormwater block that are also proposed to be accommodated and eventually transferred into public ownership upon completion (Appendix D: Proposed Draft Plan of Subdivision). - 7.
+When it comes to new streets and sidewalks, approval of this rezoning application will also facilitate the eventual creation of approximately 4.48 lane kilometres of new public streets and 6.37 lane kilometres of new public sidewalks in a configuration consistent with Appendix E: Proposed Pedestrian Circulation Plan, as well as all required underground servicing infrastructure. - 8.
+With the conclusion of the zoning related technical review and community consultation processes. which included a Neighbourhood Meeting on April 20, 2017 and a Public Meeting on June 26, 2017, there are no outstanding zoning related matters such as the developable area, density, or permitted land uses to resolve.
+As such, this application is being recommended for approval which will facilitate the future approval of the implementing draft plan of subdivision application (D12-428) that is being processed concurrently.